madskristensen/WebCompiler/README.md

 ![Compile on build prompt](art/prompt-compileonsave.png)

-A NuGet package will be installed into the `packages` folder without adding any files to the project itself. thead NuGet package contains an MSBuild task that will run the exact same compilers on the `compilerconfig.json` file in the root of the project.
+A NuGet package will be installed into the `packages` folder without adding any files to the project itself.
+The NuGet package contains an MSBuild task that will run the exact same compilers on the `compilerconfig.json` file in the root of the project.